eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 std::cout << APP_NAME << " got value: " << object->x << std::endl;
 ```

 Please note the `static_cast` before reading out the data.
-It is necessary, because the untyped subscriber is unaware
+It is necessary because the untyped subscriber is unaware
 of the type of the transmitted data.

 After accessing the value, the chunk of memory needs to be explicitly released by calling: